Buffy the Vampire Slayer Collectible Card Game: Deck composition

 Decks must be designed as either Hero & Companion decks or Villain & Minion decks.
 This means, for example, that when the main character is a hero, minions and villains cannot be included in the same deck.

 The challenge deck must have exactly 7 different challenges.

 The location deck must have 4 to 8 different (non-unique) location cards.

 The resource deck must have at least 40 cards (or 60 cards for tournament play).
 No more than half of the deck can be action cards, and no more than half of the deck can be character decks.
 There is a limit of 3 of any given card, and only 3 character cards per level per character are permitted (so that one cannot have 4 different level 1 Buffy cards).

 Each deck must also have one Hero/Villain Essence Card, along with a corresponding Level 1 character card.

 Card sets

 The 200-card Buffy the Vampire Slayer Collectible Card Game base set is known as the "Pergamum Prophecy".
 Two expansions were also produced: Angel's Curse and Class of '99.
 The former featured cards involving Buffy struggling against her vampiric ex-boyfriend, while the latter introduced "episode cards" to the game system.
 There are a total of 629 unique cards.
 A series of themed decks were also produced that were based on the episode "The Wish".

-The original set was sold in 60-card hero and villain starter decks, in 12-card booster packs in hobby shops, and in 10-card booster packs in mass retail outelets.
+The original set was sold in 60-card hero and villain starter decks, in 12-card booster packs in hobby shops, and in 10-card booster packs in mass retail outlets.